Carbide Create User Guide

 - The circle on the right (5) is an outside cut

 If you look at the shaded lines that represent where to tool will cut, you will notice that the circles are increasing in size!
-The cuts where the bit is not on the inside will create a circle that is larger than 1” in diameter.
+The cuts where the bit is not on the outside will create a circle that is smaller than 1″ in diameter.

-Here is the 3D preview of the same part, it is clear to see that the circles 4 & 5 are going to be larger than the intended 1” diameter because of the toolpath type that was selected.
+Here is the 3D preview of the same part, it is clear to see that circles 3 & 4 are going to be smaller than the intended 1″ diameter because of the toolpath type that was selected.

 Pro-Tip: If your feature goes all the way through the material, you can select ‘Use Stock Bottom’ to autofill the thickness of the material.

 Feeds and Speeds